what is a hydrology?

 2. Surface Water

-People use Surface Water Hydrology in flood early warning systems, for managing watersheds, and to allocate water resources.
+People use Surface Water Hydrology in systems that warn about floods.
+It helps manage watersheds and allocate water resources.

 3. Groundwater